Drewbie345/okcoders/activity1.md

 HTML Activity #1
 ================

-Getting Started:

 1. Create an unordered list with 4 list items (Google, Yahoo, Twitter, Facebook) that link to their respective URLs using the `<a href>` tag.

-Your mission: Create a bio web page about yourself.
+2. Your mission: Create a bio web page about yourself.

 Below are some HTML tags that you can use to get started.
 Use Google to find 3 tags that I haven't listed and use those as well.